intel/PerfSpect/README.md

 3. Perf collection overhead will increase with increase in number of counters and/or dump interval.
 Using the right perf multiplexing (check perf-collection.py Notes for more details) interval to reduce overhead
 4. If you run into locale issues - `UnicodeDecodeError: 'ascii' codec can't decode byte 0xc2 in position 4519: ordinal not in range(128)`, more likely the locales needs to be set appropriately.
 You could also try running post-process step with `LC_ALL=C.UTF-8 LANG=C.UTF-8 ./perf-postprocess -r result.csv`

+Special thanks to Vaishali Karanth for her fantastic contributions to the project.

 ## How to contribute
 Create a pull request on github.com/intel/PerfSpect with your patch.
 Please make sure your patch is building without errors.
 A maintainer will contact you if there are questions or concerns.